 Related Questions in NONLINEAR-SYSTEM

-- Solving a special system of N+1 equations
+- Solving special (simple?) system of polynomial equations (only up to second degree)

-- Linearisation of nonlinear system of equations
+- Question about stability of a nonlinear dynamical system

 Related Questions in INVERSE-PROBLEMS